 Multiplication, Skip Counting and Division Concepts

-► = Our family's favorites Y = for the youngest kids
+► A family favorite of ours.
+Y = for the youngest kids

 Africa Counts: Number and Pattern in African Cultures by Claudia Zaslavsky is a unique resource for understanding other cultures and math development.
 Adult text, readable, activities suggested.
 Not specifically for multiplication, but activities facilitate understanding of cultural approaches to multiplication.